 Why Study at Iowa?

-The Department of Chemical and Biochemical Engineering is small enough for daily interaction with faculty members and other students.
-You’ll know about your professors’ research, and you’ll be encouraged to participate in it.
-The BSE in chemical engineering is one of six Undergraduate Engineering Programs in the College of Engineering, which offers excellent opportunities for students to participate in internships, study abroad, and student organizations.
+The BSE in chemical engineering is one of seven Undergraduate Engineering Programs in the College of Engineering, which also offers excellent opportunities for students to participate in internships, study abroad, and student organizations.

 - Biochemical engineering

 - Energy and environment

 See Chemical Engineering in the UI General Catalog for more information.

 Admission Requirements Tabs

 Engineering student support services include free tutoring for your first two years of math, science, and engineering courses.